-Located along E. Huntsman Ave., the subject 4.82-acre property is currently developed with a single-family residence including a septic system and water well.
+The subject 4.82-acre property is currently developed with a single-family residence including a septic system and water well.
 The remainder of the property is vacant and undeveloped.
 Surrounding land uses consist of farmland with sparsely located single family residences.

-County Records indicate that prior to March 31, 1977 the subject parcel and other parcels in the area were zoned A-1 (Agricultural District; 100,000 square feet minimum parcel size required).
-Amendment Application (AA) No. 2870 approved on August 31, 1976 (Ord.
+County Records indicate that prior to March 31st, 1977 the subject parcel and other parcels in the area were zoned A-1 (Agricultural District; 100,000 square feet minimum parcel size required).
+Amendment Application (AA) No. 2870 approved on August 31st, 1976 (Ord.
 No. 490-A-1506) rezoned the parcels from the A-1 District to the current zoning of AE-20 (Exclusive Agricultural, 20-acre minimum parcel size) Zone District.